Bureau of Customs: The Republic

-Pursuant to the Executive Order No. 94 of Republic Act No. 52, the President of the Philippines reorganized the different departments, bureaus, offices and agencies of the government of the Republic of the Philippines.
-Consequently, the Insular Collector of Customs was changed to Collector of Customs for the Port of Manila.
-The reorganization took effect on July 1, 1947.

-In 1957, Congress enacted the Tariff and Customs Code of the Philippines known as Republic Act No. 1937, otherwise known as the “Tariff Law of the Republic of the Philippines”.
-This took effect on July 1, 1957.
-The passage of this act by the defunct Congress of the Philippines subject to the provisions of the Laurel-Langley Agreement, became the first official expression of an autonomous Philippine Tariff Policy.

 2017 drug smuggling scandal

 On May 28, 2017, the Bureau of Customs (BOC) seized worth of methamphetamine in two warehouses in Barangay Ugong of Valenzuela, Metro Manila.
 The BOC said that they acted on an intelligence report from the Chinese General Administration of Customs.
 The seizure was made in accordance to a Letter of Authority issued by BOC Commissioner Nicanor Faeldon.
 The BOC officials were accompanied by personnel of the National Bureau of Investigation and Philippine Drug Enforcement Agency who inspected the warehouses found the contraband in five metal cylinders.

 During the Senate and House hearings, details on how the shipment was smuggled into the Philippines were given.
 On May 16, 2017, the ship Guang Ping Voyage No. 1719S, which carried the container with the methamphetamine arrived at the Manila International Container Port (MICP) in Tondo, Manila.
 The cargo of the ship was lodged on the next day by Customs broker, Teejay Marcellana, who claims that the shipment contained kitchenware.
 The following day, the importer of the goods, EMT Trading, which is owned by Eirene Tatad, paid the customs and duties for the shipment.
 The firm says that they were not aware of the illegal drugs inside the shipment.
 The shipment was then passed through the green lane where shipments were not scanned through X-ray.
 According to protocol, shipments accepted by first-time importers or from China were not allowed to be passed through the green lane.
 A truck registered under Golden Strike Logistics transported the container from the MICP on May 23.
 Chinese businessman Richard Tan, also known as Chen Ju Long, narrated during the congressional hearing that he called the Bureau of Customs at 11pm after he was informed about the illegal drugs shipment.
 Customs broker, Mark Taguba claims that Tan was behind the smuggling of the drugs who says that he was hired by the businessman to "fix" the shipment through a middle man named Kenneth Dong.

 The Philippine Senate Blue Ribbon Committee investigated and called the BOC personnel with links to the case as either incompetent or corrupt.